gh0stwizard/staticperl-modules/README.md

 It is a nice module, but staticperl does not contains patches for Module::Build to link against staticperl Perl binary file correctly.

-The one of workarounds there is to re-write modules so they using the Makefile.PL (ExtUtils::MakeMaker) instead of the Build.PL (Module::Build) file.
+The one of workarounds here is rewrite modules in a way to they used the Makefile.PL (ExtUtils::MakeMaker) instead of the Build.PL (Module::Build) file.

 It would be much better create patches for staticperl and Module::Build, I know.
 But I have not much experience to complete this task at the moment.

 How to install a module?
 -------------------